 ms optics 28mm f/2.0 apoqualia-g II Review

 I eventually stumbled on the MS Optics 24 4.0 and honestly couldn't believe what I was looking at.
 From there I found their 28mm 2.0 which was so in line with what I had been looking for I almost felt I'd dreamed it into existence.
-These lenses are, to my knowledge, designed and hand-assembled by a single genius by the name of Miyazaki, in Tokyo.
+These lenses are, to my knowledge, designed and hand-assembled in Tokyo, by a single genius by the name of Miyazaki.

 I deliberated over the purchase while painstakingly looking up and reading everything about it online, but user impressions and reviews were few, as were real world image samples, so my eventual decision to buy it was a bit of a leap of faith.
 Lens in hand, it's solid, metal, smooth, and tiny.
 A wonder of a lens.